 Huntsville is a relatively large city located in the state of Alabama.
-With a population of 190,582 people and 54 constituent neighborhoods, Huntsville is the fourth largest community in Alabama.
+With a population of 216,963 people and 65 constituent neighborhoods, Huntsville is the largest community in Alabama.

 Huntsville real estate is some of the most expensive in Alabama, although Huntsville house values don't compare to the most expensive real estate in the U.S.